Generalized Location-Scale Mixtures of Elliptical Distributions: Definitions and Stochastic Comparisons: Preliminaries

-for some nonnegative function $g_n$ called the density generator and for some constant $c_n$ called the normalizing constant.
-One sometimes writes $ELL_n\left( \boldsymbol{\mu},\boldsymbol{\Sigma},g_n\right)$ for the $n$-dimensional elliptical distributions generated from the function $g_n$.
-Some families of elliptical distributions with their density generators are presented in Table \ref{table1}. \end{definition} \begin{remark} If $\boldsymbol{X}$ has a density function, if and only if its density generator $g_n$ satisfies the condition
+is called the normalizing constant and $g$ is called the density generator.
+Note that for a given characteristic generator $\psi$, the density generator and/or the normalizing constant may depend on the dimension of the random vector $\boldsymbol{X}$.
+Often one considers the class of elliptical distributions of dimensions 1, 2, 3..., all derived from the same characteristic generator $\psi$.
+If these distributions have densities, we will denote their respective density generators and normalizing constants by $g_n$ and $c_n$, where the subscript $n$ denotes the dimension of the random vector $\boldsymbol{X}$.
+One sometimes writes ${\rm ELL}_n\left( \boldsymbol{\mu},\boldsymbol{\Sigma},g_n\right)$ for the $n$-dimensional elliptical distributions generated from the function $g_n$.
+Some families of elliptical distributions with their density generators are presented in Table \ref{table1}.